The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 1.2.4 – Staff development

-Ensuring staff across the school understand why reading for pleasure is important, building staff skill in supporting reading for pleasure initiatives.
+Ensuring staff across the school understand why reading for pleasure is important; having knowledge of research-informed principles / practices; building staff skill and experience in supporting reading for pleasure initiatives.

 Schools should support staff development by completing both of the below mandatory actions:

-Staff are using Scottish Book Trust resources to widen knowledge around reading for pleasure
+Staff are using Scottish Book Trust or other professional resources to widen knowledge around reading for pleasure

 Key Area 1.2.5 – Staff knowledge of contemporary children’s literature

-Developing staff across the school’s knowledge of contemporary children literature, helping staff to be able to recommend and discuss a range of reading materials relevant to the needs, interests and experiences of all their learners.
+Developing staff across the school’s knowledge of contemporary children’s literature; helping staff to be able to recommend and discuss a range of reading materials relevant to the needs, interests, lives, identities, abilities and experiences of all their learners.

 Schools should make staff aware of contemporary children’s literature by completing the below mandatory action:

-- Sharing new book lists and other appropriate resources
+- Making staff aware of contemporary children’s literature through signposting to new book lists and other appropriate resources

 1.3 Leadership of change